Jet Charter Engine Basics: Why Turbofans Trump Turbojets

 On the other hand, the turbofan engine is ideal because it possesses high thrust and fuel efficiency capabilities.
 Turbofans run basically the same way turbojets do – however, they incorporate a fan component.
 Air comes in the engine through an inlet and passes through the fan; the rest travels to the burner to be mixed with fuel and ignited to generate propulsion.
 In contrast with turbojets, turbofans actually get their thrust from two sources: the fan and the engine core.
 The result?
 Turbofans have much less exhaust than turbofans, and they are much more efficient at subsonic speeds.
 Because the majority of charter jet flights operate at subsonic speeds, the turbofan is a better engine choice for a charter aircraft.
 In an aircraft with a turbofan engine, charter pilots can pull back the throttle to cruise, which saves hundreds of dollars on fuel during a flight.
 Knowing all this, it’s no surprise that the turbofan is the clear engine of choice for both commercial airlines and private jet charters.

-Are you ready to book your Dallas to Eagle and Vail charter flight yet?
+Are you ready to book your Los Angeles and Seattle charter flight yet?

 Our friendly, expert air charter agents are here to answer questions or start your quote today.
 Don`t wait, call now and we'll get you on your way to your destination!Call 888-593-9066